 - B) even though

-- C) because
+- because

-- D) provided
+- provided

-- E) while

 - 15. Copper's anti-microbial properties have made it a popular metal in the medical field, so multiple hospitals have experimented with covering frequently touched surfaces, such as bed rails and call buttons, ---- with copper ---- copper alloys in an attempt to slow the spread of hospital-acquired infections.

-- A) both / and
+- both / and A)

-- B) neither / nor
+- neither / nor

 - C) whether / or

-- D) either / or
+- either / or

-- E) hardly / when
+- hardly / when

 - 14. Employers can terminate short-term contracts or casual workers far more easily than making full-time staff redundant ---- there is severe recession.

 - A) whereas

 - B) while

-- C) when

 - D) so

-- E) until

 - 16. The flu seasons of 2020 and 2021 were relatively mild ---- measures people took against COVID, such as wearing masks, social distancing and using copious amounts of hand gel.

 - A) thanks to

-- B) with the exception of
+- B) with the exception of except for

-- C) in spite of
+- in spite of

 - D) regardless of

+- apart from other than

-- E) for the sake of
+E) for the sake of